module IRB

 You can change the number of commands saved by adding to your configuration file: IRB.conf[:SAVE_HISTORY] = n

-, wheHISTORY_FILEre n is one of:
+, where n is one of:

 -

-Positive integer: the number of commands to be saved,
+Positive integer: the number of commands to be saved.

 -

-Zero: all commands are to be saved.
+Negative integer: all commands are to be saved.

 -